gocd/docs.go.cd/gocd_on_kubernetes/gocd_helm_chart/configure_cluster.md

 ## Option 2: Configure GKE

 #### Enable Ingress
-GKE comes with Ingress enabled by default.
+GKE comes with Ingress enabled by default, so no action needed here.

 #### Configure service account
 The `cluster-admin` role is a cluster level role that exists on GKE.